4MarkusMarkus/tender-monorepo/packages/contracts/README.md

 ## Using this Project

 Clone this repository, then install the dependencies with `npm install`.
-Build everything with `npm run build`. https://buidler.dev has excellent docs, and can be used as reference for extending this project.
+Build everything with `yarn build`. https://buidler.dev has excellent docs, and can be used as reference for extending this project.

 ## Available Functionality

 ### Build Contracts

-`npm run compile`
+`yarn compile`

 ### Generate TypeChain Typings

-`npm run build`
+`yarn build`

 ### Run Contract Tests & Get Callstacks

-In one terminal run `npx buidler node`
+In one terminal run `yarn buidler node`

-Then in another run `npm run test`
+Then in another run `yarn test`

 Notes: